Asked Questions about Robins:

 A. While robins might repair or build on top of a previous nest, most of them build a new nest.
 This is best for many reasons.
 A used nest is a mess, stretched out and often home to insects or parasites and possibly poop.
 Take the nest down and the nest site will be ready for the next robin famiily.

-Q: Did I harm the eggs in a robin's nest hidden in my hanging plant by accidentally pouring warm water over them as I watered the plant?
-A robin has laid three eggs in a nest she quickly made in my hanging Lobelia plant.
+Q: Did I harm the eggs in a robin's nest hidden in my hanging plant by accidentally pouring warm water over them?
 Before I knew the eggs were there (the plant is higher than I can see inside) I watered it with warm water, surely pouring water directly over at least one of the eggs.
 The mother is still sitting on the nest.
 What's the chance that I've already harmed the eggs?

 A: It should be fine to water around the edge, but give the mother time to fly off each time, and don’t water after the babies’ feathers are growing thick and they get close to fledging.